5th March 2016, Saturday…Day (15) Kaziranga-Byrnihat, 225 km

 Suddenly, a domesticated elephant crossing the road, gave me an opportunity to click its picture with Lalpari.

 It was almost 5pm evening when I reached Nagaon.
-The I sun sets bit early in this part of India, so lights were already on.
+The Sun sets early in this part of India, so lights were already on.
 Guwahati was still 127 kilometers away.
 So from hereon, I hurried up, focussed on the drive and did not click any pictures.

-Found a nice dhaba run by a man from Punjab.
+Found a nice dhaba run by a Punjabi man.
 Had nice time and chat with the man.
 After a while drove to a nearby filling station, asked for permission to park the car inside the premises and sleep inside.

 The environment at the filling station was quite good.
 Number of trucks were already parked inside the premises.
 The filling station had separate bathing area and a number of clean toilets.

-A Punjab National Bank ATM inside the premises came handy too.
-I was running short of cash, my pension was credited and I needed money for my next leg of travel.
+A PNB ATM inside the premises came handy too.
+I was running short of cash, my pension was credited and I needed money for the next leg of travel.